yokurang/ocaml-chat/README.md

   "Sexplib.Sexp.of_string: got multiple S-expressions where only one was expected.")
 ```

+I reproduced this bug by starting the server, starting and connecting the client, sending messages to each other, disconnecting the client, **then sending some messages from the server**, and then connecting the client again.

 Observing the error message, I realised that the error was triggered by `parse_string_to_message_sexp`.
 The reason is that `Sexp.of_string message` raises an exception if the string contains multiple S-expressions.
 This is because `Sexp.of_string` expects a single S-expression.
 As such, I implemented a function `parse_string_to_message_sexp_list` which parses a string to a list of S-expressions to handle this scenario.
 Furthermore, I also implemented a new function `handle_socket_message_list`, which is a recursive function that handles a list of S-expressions.
 This is implemented in `InputOutputHandlers.ml`.
 This trick of parsing a string to a list of S-expressions helped me solve this bug.

-You may find the implementation of these functions and more details about them in `InputOutputHandlers.ml`.
+Implementation of these functions and more details about them can be found in `InputOutputHandlers.ml`.

 ## Testing

 The following lists the edge cases I considered when testing this application.
-I have also tested the application on my local machine (MacOS) and on a Linux virtual machine (Fedora 39 Workstation).
+I have also tested the application on my local machine (MacOS) and on a Linux virtual machine (Fedora 39 Workstation) on OCaml 4.14.0.

 ### Edge Cases